Measure-Lab/IdenGate/README.md

 The eval directory is provided to facilitate reproducibility.
 It includes separate training and evaluation Python scripts, along with the corresponding CSV result files obtained in our experiments.
 These CSV files record overall accuracy (Acc), AUC, and per-class accuracy.

-The figure directory contains the code and data used for figure generation.
-In particular, noise_translation provides the scripts for generating plots under noise perturbation and pixel-level translation, while risk_reliable includes the code for producing risk–coverage and reliability-related figures.

 ![Figure 1](figure1.png)

 We recommend that you download the complete code and reproduce the results using the scripts in the eval folder.
 We provide CSV files for both the training process and the evaluation process, as well as the trained weight files.